 - Cultural Events and Traditions: For other publications culture typically denotes arts activities, such as theatre, ballet and exhibitions, which take place in the local area.
 For us culture is more international.
 We encourage students to write about cultural days or occasions which are significant to them.
 These can be traditions, like Diwali, days of remembrance for important historical figures, like MLK, or even months of commemoration, like Black History Month.
 Our emphasis is on culture as it is commemorated and celebrated by different populations at different times worldwide!

 - Less Red-Tape: To be published by other outlets on campus, you are often required to wait for editors to get back to you, or to work around the bureaucratic processes behind article publication.
-For us it’s as easy as sending a draft email@example.com, where your post will be edited and uploaded to the blog.
+For us it’s as easy as sending a draft to email@example.com , where your post will be proof-read, edited if necessary for spelling and grammar and uploaded to the blog.

 - We Accept a Variety of Structures and Styles: Bored of the same typical newspaper format?
 We let our writers get creative with their blog formats.
 Previous bloggers have made posts in a 3-2-1 style, “listicles“, and as personal anecdotes.
 In regards to form, your creativity is the only limit!

 - Multimedia Content & Flexibility: We accept images!
 Want to post about your experience through photographs with minimum text?
 We allow for it.
 We are also interested in conveying the multiple facets of what culture means to you.
 Want to write about food, for instance?
 That’s right up our street!